-- The GAIS Board of Directors currently has eight members, including the President and the Vice President.
+The GAIS Board of Directors currently has seven members.

 Matthias holds a Masters Degree in Computer Science from ETH in Zurich.
 He has worked for a number of software companies as engineer and manager, including Borland, VMware and Google.
-He has been a member of the Board of Directors since 2010, chairing the Education Committee.
+He has been a member of the Board of Directors since 2010.